POLICY POSITION AND ACTIONS

 ©Jacob Brunetti

-The SAFE Shark & Ray Conservation Plan sets out the following broad aims under the Influencing Conservation Policy pillar of work:
+The SAFE Shark and Ray Conservation Program Plan sets out the following broad aims under the Influencing Conservation Policy pillar of work:

 • Empowering expertise within zoos and aquariums to advocate for policy and management processes